 2:1 (or international equivalent) in an arts, humanities or social science subject.
-For PhD-level study, applicants are usually expected to hold, or be working towards a Master's degree in a relevant subject.
+We would usually expect you to hold, or be working towards, a masters degree in a relevant subject.

 Months of entry

-The department also spearheads the School Research Centre for the Critical Theory.
+The department also spearheads the School Research Centre for Critical Theory.

 Qualification and course duration